sandeep0394/india-job-market-dashboard/README.md

-India-job market analysis
-### **Indian Job Market Analysis Dashboard**
+### **Lung Cancer Diagnosis Dashboard**

-The **Indian Job Market Analysis Dashboard** is an interactive platform designed to provide real-time insights into employment trends across India.
-It helps job seekers, recruiters, and policymakers understand job demand, salary trends, sector-wise growth, and hiring patterns.
+The **Lung Cancer Diagnosis Dashboard** is an advanced analytical platform designed to assist medical professionals, researchers, and healthcare policymakers in detecting, diagnosing, and analyzing lung cancer cases.
+It leverages machine learning, medical imaging, and real-time patient data to enhance early detection and treatment planning.

 ### **Key Features:**
-- **Job Trends Analysis:** Tracks hiring trends across industries like IT, healthcare, finance, and manufacturing.
-- **Salary Insights:** Displays salary distribution for different roles, experience levels, and locations.
-- **Location-Based Job Market Data:** Provides insights into job availability in major cities and rural areas.
-- **Skill Demand Analysis:** Identifies in-demand skills and technologies based on job postings.
-- **Company-wise Hiring Trends:** Analyzes recruitment patterns of top employers in India.
-- **Visualization & Reports:** Interactive charts, heatmaps, and reports for easy interpretation of data.
+- **Patient Data Analysis:** Aggregates and analyzes patient demographics, symptoms, and medical history.
+- **Medical Imaging Insights:** Integrates CT scan and X-ray analysis using AI-based image processing.
+- **Risk Factor Assessment:** Evaluates genetic, environmental, and lifestyle risk factors associated with lung cancer.
+- **Early Detection Alerts:** Uses machine learning models to predict cancer stages and highlight high-risk cases.
+- **Treatment & Survival Rate Analysis:** Tracks effectiveness of various treatment plans and survival statistics.
+- **Interactive Visualization & Reports:** Provides graphical representation of case trends, diagnostic accuracy, and hospital-wise statistics.

 ### **Use Cases:**
-- **Job Seekers:** Helps identify the best locations, skills, and industries for employment.
-- **Recruiters & HR Professionals:** Aids in understanding hiring competition and salary benchmarks.
-- **Policymakers:** Supports labor market policies and workforce development strategies.
+- **Doctors & Radiologists:** Assists in diagnosing lung cancer using AI-powered imaging and data analytics.
+- **Medical Researchers:** Provides insights into trends, risk factors, and treatment effectiveness.
+- **Healthcare Policymakers:** Helps in planning cancer awareness programs and resource allocation.

-This dashboard can be built using **React.js, Python (Flask/Django), Power BI/Tableau, and databases like MySQL or PostgreSQL**, integrating job data from portals like Naukri, LinkedIn, and government employment reports.
+This dashboard can be built using **React.js, Python (Flask/Django), TensorFlow/PyTorch for AI models, and databases like MySQL or PostgreSQL**, integrating medical records, imaging datasets, and hospital data to improve diagnostic accuracy and patient outcomes.

 TOOLS USED: MySQL and PowerBI

 I used powerbi for it so these are steps to start
 Step 1: Install powerbi desktop form microsoft store Step 2: Signup/sign in to your powerbi account